MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

 The `\t` in the print statements are tabs, used to make the text align and be easier to read.

-But what if our dataset doesn’t start in 1977 and end in 2002?
-We can modify the function so that it looks for the start and end years in the dataset if those dates are not provided:
+What if our dataset doesn’t start in 1977 and end in 2002?
+We can modify the function so that it looks for the ealiest and latest years in the dataset if those dates are not provided.
+Let's redefine `csvs_by_year`: